-- NE 100 1-0-1 Nuclear Engineering: This is an introductory course for students beginning their studies in nuclear engineering technology.
-It describes basic history of the field and what is involved in the study of the field. - NE 200 3-0-3 Introduction to Nuclear Engineering: This course includes global and national energy requirements, radioactivity, radiation protection, and fission and fusion reactor concepts, types of nuclear power production reactors. - NE 205 3-0-3 Nuclear Reactor Systems: A survey of nuclear power production systems are reviewed, their major components are described.
-Major types of nuclear reactors are studied and advantages and disadvantages are explained and new types of advanced systems and future generations are studied. - NE 300 3-1-3 Radiation Instrumentation: This course studies the interaction of radiation with matter; of various nuclear radiation, principles of radiation detectors are studied.
+NE 100 1-0-1 NUCLEAR ENGINEERING

+This is an introductory course for students beginning their studies in nuclear engineering technology.
+It describes basic history of the field and what is involved in the study of the field.

+NE 200 3-0-3 INTRODUCTION TO NUCLEAR ENGINEERING

+This course includes global and national energy requirements, radioactivity, radiation protection, and fission and fusion reactor concepts, types of nuclear power production reactors.

+NE 205 3-0-3 NUCLEAR REACTOR SYSTEMS

+A survey of nuclear power production systems are reviewed, their major components are described.
+Major types of nuclear reactors are studied and advantages and disadvantages are explained and new types of advanced systems and future generations are studied.

+NE 300 3-1-3 RADIATION INSTRUMENTATION

+This course studies the interaction of radiation with matter; of various nuclear radiation, principles of radiation detectors are studied.
 The theoretical and experimental properties of radioisotopes applied to industry are considered and evaluated from engineering technology point of view.
-Prerequisites: PY 215, PY 216, NE 200. - NE 301 3-0-3 Nuclear Reactor Theory I: This course is an introduction to fundamentals that apply to neutron diffusion theory, neutron moderation, conditions for criticality of nuclear reactors.
-Pre-requisites: PY 215, PY 216, NE 205. - NE 302 3-0-3 Nuclear Reactor Theory II: Continuation of NE 301.
+Pre-requisites: PY 215, PY 216, NE 200.

+NE 301 3-0-3 NUCLEAR REACTOR THEORY I

+This course is an introduction to fundamentals that apply to neutron diffusion theory, neutron moderation, conditions for criticality of nuclear reactors.
+Pre-requisites: PY 215, PY 216, NE 205

+NE 302 3-0-3 NUCLEAR REACTOR THEORY II

+Continuation of NE 301.
 This course includes the study of basic radioactivity, nuclear and neutron physics as applied to nuclear engineering.
-Pre-requisite: NE 301. - NE 304 3-0-3 Nuclear Reactor Materials: This course studies the physical, chemical and metallurgical properties of the materials that are used in structural components and fuels of the nuclear reactor systems.
-Prerequisites: PY 215, PY 216, CH 121, CH 122 or consent of instructor. - NE 400 3-0-3 Nuclear Design: The study of conventional and advanced generation power reactors, nuclear simulators, transient analysis using available software for reactor simulators; nuclear engineering design methodology; problem formulation and case studies.
-Pre-requisite: NE 205. - NE 401 3-0-3 Reactor Safety: This course investigates the design base safety aspect of the nuclear reactor systems.
+Pre-requisite: NE 301.

+NE 304 3-0-3 NUCLEAR REACTOR MATERIALS

+This course studies the physical, chemical and metallurgical properties of the materials that are used in structural components and fuels of the nuclear reactor systems.
+Pre-requisites: PY 215, PY 216, CH 121, CH 122 or consent of instructor.

+NE 305 3-0-3 INTRODUCTION TO NUCLEAR HEALTH PHYSICS

+This course is to give an understanding of the discipline of health physics.
+Topics include the necessity, importance, acceptance and evolution of health physics discipline.
+Its functions and contribution in different environments that radiations are used.
+Professional societies in health physics and accreditation and certification.
+National and international Regulatory agencies and other health physics related issues.

+NE 400 3-0-3 NUCLEAR DESIGN

+The study of conventional and advanced generation power reactors, nuclear simulators, transient analysis using available software for reactor simulators; nuclear engineering design methodology; problem formulation and case studies.
+Pre-requisite: NE 205.

+NE 401 3-0-3 REACTOR SAFETY

+This course investigates the design base safety aspect of the nuclear reactor systems.
 Possible accidents that can occur are studied and the engineering safety systems that are designed to prevent all undesirable situations are explained.

-NE 402 3-0-3 Nuclear Heat Transfer: This course studies transport phenomenon with emphasis on the application to nuclear reactors.
+NE 402 3-0-3 NUCLEAR HEAT TRANSFER

+This course studies transport phenomenon with emphasis on the application to nuclear reactors.
 Pre-requisites: NE 205, EG 313.

-NE 403 3-0-3 Nuclear Steam Cycle: This course is a continuation of NE 402 and discusses the nuclear steam generation cycle, its components description and operation, and their optimization.
+NE 403 3-0-3 NUCLEAR STEAM CYCLE

+This course is a continuation of NE 402 and discusses the nuclear steam generation cycle, its components description and operation, and their optimization.
 Pre-requisites: NE 402, EG 313.

-NE 404 3-0-3 Nuclear Fuel Cycle: This course studies nuclear fuel systems, their core arrangement, core residency, and physics and engineering issues associated with them.
+NE 404 3-0-3 NUCLEAR FUEL CYCLE

+This course studies nuclear fuel systems, their core arrangement, core residency, and physics and engineering issues associated with them.
 Pre-requisites: NE 301, NE 302, NE 304.

-NE 406 3-0-3 Nuclear Wastes Management: This course studies issues associated with nuclear reactor wastes, their types, handling, treatments, and management.
-Pre-requisite: NE 404 or consent of instructor.
+NE 406 3-0-3 NUCLEAR WASTES MANAGEMENT

+This course studies issues associated with nuclear reactor wastes, their types, handling, treatments, and management.
+Pre-requisite: NE 404 or Consent of Instructor.